pingcap/talent-plan/rust/building-blocks/bb-4.md

   The [`threadpool`][tp1] crate and Rayon's [`ThreadPool`][tp2] may provide inspiration.

 - **[Reading: Lock-free vs wait-free concurrency][lf]**.
-It seems like everybody wants there code to be "lock-free".
+It seems like everybody wants their code to be "lock-free".
 What's that mean?

 <!--